by P. Novakovic, MD

 The clinical sign of the superior gluteal nerve neuralgia is an unusual rolling gait.
 Every time one raises foot on the unaffected side to make a step the half of the pelvis on the affected side slightly goes downward instead of being on the same level.
 The rolling gait is especially visible if the examiner gets on one knee to bring his or her eyes to the level of the patient’s pelvis and asks the patient to walk slowly while observing the gait from the back and comparing both sides.

-The pudental nerve is a major source of innervation of the sexual organs in males and females.
-It innervates penis, scrotum, clitoris, labia as well as anal sphincter and urethral sphincter.
-Finally pudental nerve contributes to the innervation of the skin on the posterior thigh.
+The pudendal nerve is a major source of innervation of the sexual organs in males and females.
+It innervates the penis, scrotum, clitoris, and labia, as well as the anal sphincter and urethral sphincter.
+Finally, pudendal nerve contributes to the innervation of the skin on the posterior thigh.

-Clinical importance: irritation of the pudental nerve is a direct cause of sexual dysfunction in men and women (e.g., erectile dysfunction, dryness of vagina, pain during intercourse, etc.) and sensory abnormalities (e.g. tingling, numbness) on the posterior thigh.
+Clinical importance: irritation of the pudendal nerve is a direct cause of sexual dysfunction in men and women (e.g., erectile dysfunction, dryness of the vagina, pain during intercourse, etc.) and sensory abnormalities (e.g., tingling, numbness) on the posterior thigh.

-The goal of Part I of this article is to illustrate the fact that PM is a critical player in the human body and any, even the slightest pathological changes in its function causes a rich neurological picture in the pelvis, gluteal area and in the lower extremities.
-In other words, the PMis a key to the pelvis and lower extremities and the practitioner’s ability to handle the tension in the PM greatly contributes to the overall success of the therapy of variety of somatic and visceral symptoms in the lower back, pelvis and lower extremities.
+Part I of this article aims to illustrate that PM is a critical player in the human body, and any, even the slightest, pathological changes in its function cause a rich neurological picture in the pelvis, gluteal area, and lower extremities.
+In other words, the PM is key to the pelvis and lower extremities, and the practitioner’s ability to handle the tension in the PM greatly contributes to the overall success of the therapy of a variety of somatic and visceral symptoms in the lower back, pelvis, and lower extremities.

 Part II of this article in the next issue of the Journal of Massage Science will cover evaluation of the client with tension in the PM and symptoms of Sciatica.